gtinside/FinBOT/README.md

 > [!WARNING]
 > This project is under active development.
-Requirements and code are subject to change and may be updated or modified as needed."
+Requirements and code are subject to change and may be updated or modified as needed.

 # FinBOT: AI-Powered Financial Data Platform